OAHS and Humana Medicare Advantage

 Michelle Deutz, PMHNP Now Seeing Patients at OAHS

 Ortonville Area Health Services (OAHS) is pleased to announce that Michelle Deutz is now seeing patients at Northside Medical Clinic.
-As a Psychiatric Mental Health Nurse Practitioner (PMHNP), Michelle provides mental health services along with her colleagues Twila Mursu, PMHNP and Brianna Gast, LISCW and the whole of OAHS medical staff.
+As a Psychiatric Mental Health Nurse Practitioner (PMHNP), Michelle provides mental health services along with her colleague Twila Mursu, PMHNP and the whole of OAHS medical staff.
 Michelle was recruited to the area through a long-standing partnership between Northside Medical Clinic, Ortonville Area Health Services, and the Big Stone Health Care Foundation, which has brought over twenty providers to the area.

 “We are very excited to have Michelle on board to enhance mental health services to the community,” said Clinic Director Liz Sorenson.
 “The compassion and understanding Michelle brings to her role not only strengthens the Mental Health team but the entire organization in providing wraparound care to the patients we serve.”